HenriqueDomiciano/CoinCrypt/README.md

 ```
 **how_much_can_buy**

 Returns an dict with the number of coins such amount of fiat coin can buy
+Obs - in version >=2.10.0 you can also use list of strings
 - Parameters:
     - slug :: str -- The name of the crypto you want to 'buy'
     - symbol :: str -- the symbol of the crypto you want to 'buy'